 - 1. Forwarding Address and Recruiting Questionnaire (Online). - 2.
 Chemical Engineering Department Departure Form: - This form requires various approvals, including those of the student's research advisor(s) and either the Facilities Manager, Chris Monaco (room 66-371, (617)715-2995, monacoc@mit.edu), or the Dept. EHS Coordinator, Brian Smith (room 66-471, (617)253-6238, bssmith@mit.edu) to ensure that the laboratory and/or office space is neat and clean, and that no unapproved chemical samples are left behind.
 In addition, all office, desk, and lab keys must be returned to the Administrative Assistant associated with the student's research advisor), prior to leaving the Institute.

-In addition, each student submitting a thesis for the master's or doctoral degree must turn in the following materials to the Student Office:
+As detailed above, under Final Thesis Defense, each student submitting a thesis for the master's or doctoral degree must turn in the following PDF documents in the correct naming procedure to the Student Office: